gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Ishad shrugs.
 "Put a spear in its neck, I think.
 Not that they really have necks, but the plates don't quite overlap on the underside.
-I figure that's your best bet---get it to lunge at you, then go up and underneath.
+I figure that's your best bet—get it to lunge at you, then go up and underneath.
 Better odds than going up against its claws with a sword."
 He sounds like he's trying to convince himself as much as me.